google/neuroglancer/src/neuroglancer/datasource/deepzoom/log.md

 7. Image parsing hacks removed

 PNG/JPEG decoders can still verify expected dimensions, but they also accept `undefined` now.
 Returned `Uint8Array` is replaced with `DecodedImage` now, containing the array, width, height, and the number of components/channels.

+8. `LevelInfo`, `encoding`, `format`

+`ScaleInfo` emulation is scattered, a `LevelInfo` remains with `width` and `height` only, everything else is constant for all levels and provided directly at their site of usage.
+Besides `encoding` being a single dataset-level property now, `format` is preserved separately, so file extension of tiles keeps its case in case-sensitive environments.